-Some car rentals seem cheap, but the moment you are at the counter, extra costs appear for additional insurances, a second driver or extra costs for extra mileage.
+Some car rentals seem cheap, but the moment you are at the counter, extra costs appear for additional insurance, a second driver or extra costs for extra mileage.
 Or you’ve made your reservation with another card and now you have to make a new reservation.

 Tip 2: A cheap meal in a restaurant

-How chill is it not having to prepare your own meal during your holiday and just set yourself at a cosy terrace or restaurant and enjoy a meal?
+How chill is it not having to prepare your meal during your holiday and just set yourself at a cosy terrace or restaurant and enjoy a meal?
 If you are travelling with your family this can be getting expensive.
 But… we have a solution for you; …blend into the local traditions!

 Many restaurants serve during working days a daily menu.
 Often you can choose from a few starters, a main and a drink.
 In some cases, they even offer a dessert.
 The prices of a Menú del Día variate, like the prices of restaurants, do too.
-But it is not uncommon to find a 2 or 3 courses menu for around 8-15 euros.
+But it is not uncommon to find a 2 or 3-course menu for around 8-15 euros.

 Another tip: Some restaurants only open after 1 pm, but you can enjoy your lunch till at least 4 pm.
 On our website, you can order an ebook with restaurants in and around Málaga for free.